-Author has written 4 stories for Harry Potter, Anne of Green Gables series, Ringer, and Misc.
-Movies.
+Author has written 5 stories for Harry Potter, Anne of Green Gables series, Ringer, Misc.
+Movies, and Little Women.

 I'm very passionate about good books, films, comics and tv shows from my preferred genres so it's not unnatural that a well-written fanfiction featuring my favourite characters in different settings grips my attention and refuses to let go.

 I love to read fanfiction from many genres of movies, tv shows, books, anime and games of any theme, be it action, supernatural, romance etc., but I avoid fics with tasteless sexual depictions and/or slash pairings like the plague.

 My taste regarding the types of fics I read has changed a lot over the years but romance fics have always been my favourite.
 My biggest fandom since an early age has been the Buffyverse.
 Stating that 'Buffy the Vampire Slayer' and 'Angel' have left a lasting impression on my life would be an understatement.
 They sparked my interest in vampires and other rather macabre supernatural mythology and provided beautiful and realistic characters who never fail to capture my imagination and emotions.
 For that, I'm eternally grateful to il maestro, Joss Whedon.

 Other than these two shows, my favourite ones would be 'Merlin', 'Bones', 'Ringer' earlier seasons of 'Grey's Anatomy', 'Friends', 'Ugly Betty', 'Burn Notice', 'Spartacus' and occasionally 'Community' and 'The Simpsons'.